 Meatball Stroganoff Recipe for Juicy Meatballs in a Gently Spiced Mushroom Gravy

-My mother and grandmother did not make this meatball Stroganoff recipe.
+Although I will add this to that family recipes collection, which also includes some of my own original recipes, such as this meatball Stroganoff recipe.
 I take full responsibility for this one.
-But I’m certain my baboushka, being a maker of addictively-delicious meatballs, would have approved and enjoyed this.
+Although I’m certain my baboushka, being a maker of addictively-delicious meatballs, would have approved and enjoyed this.

 Kabul sauce – or Soy Kabul sauce or Mogul sauce – was also listed as an ingredient in an Olivier salad recipe published in the March 1894 issue of the Russian culinary magazine Наша пища or Our Food, edited by M Ignatiev.